MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/dom/index.md

 1. Under **Edit Attributes**, right-click **Howard** and then select **Inspect**.

-1. Double-click `<li>`.
+1. Double-click `<p>`.
 The text is highlighted to indicate that the node is selected.

    ![Edit the node.](../media/dom-elements-highlighted-edit-attributes-highlighted.msft.png)